 Are Spider Veins Dangerous During Pregnancy?

 Pregnancy causes profound changes in women and, among others, there is an increase in blood volume and a progressive decrease in blood pressure.
 In addition, due to the pressure of the uterus on the venous drainage of the legs, the veins can be made more visible.
 Spider veins represent the same amount of danger for everyone, it doesn’t matter if you are pregnant or not.
-The best thing to do is to go see a vein specialist to get screened in case your case of spider veins are linked to CVI.
+One of the best thing to do is to go see a vein doctor to get screened in case your case of spider veins are linked to CVI.

 Is Treating Spider Veins Dangerous?

 If performed by a good, certified vein doctor, the treatments for spider veins shouldn’t represent any danger for the patients.
 But, you need to remember that any kind of surgery may have complications, that is why the minimally-invasive procedures are preferred, they are safer than the classic surgical treatment.